wigillette/Project_Beta/README.md

 - [x] Menu UIs overlaying on match UIs
 - [x] Use icons in Results UI
 - [ ] Blocky head in viewport frames; meshes not loading
+- [ ] No set state in render methods for Surface UIs